casacore/casacore/CONTRIB.md

  8. If there is a problem with the commit you need to fix it. you can commit to the same branch, the PR will be updated automatically.

-General notes about Pull requests:
+## General notes about Pull requests

  * please create descriptive commits containing atomic changes.
  * You can rewrite the history of the commits in your branch using rebase,